What Is a SONIC Franchise?

 We offer an innovative, one-of-a-kind QSR franchise concept that is growing

 SONIC® is America’s drive-in, serving more than 3 million customers a day at over 3,500 locations nationwide.
 We’re an iconic brand with a rich heritage that encompasses 60 years; we believe in excellent customer service and developing core relationships with our customers and the communities in which we operate.

-SONIC’s QSR franchises are operating in nearly all 50 states, and our aggressive growth goals and national brand recognition have us on target to open another 1,000 stores during the next decade.
-As we have expanded from our super-regional roots and moved into new areas of the country, we have adapted to the needs of our consumers, modifying our traditional drive-in model to offer restaurants with features such as indoor dining.
+SONIC has QSR franchises in nearly all 50 states, and our aggressive growth goals and national brand recognition have us on target to rapidly expand over the next decade.
+As we have grown, we have adapted to the needs of our consumers, modifying our traditional drive-in model to offer restaurants with features such as indoor dining.

 At the core of SONIC’s business model are seven distinct themes that set us apart and significantly ahead of our competition: the drive-in experience, customization, the BLADE (breakfast, lunch, afternoon, dinner and evening) five-daypart strategy, technology, innovation, advertising power and operational excellence.